-If your dog is a messy eater and leaving food all over the floor then it could be due to:
+If your dog is a messy eater and leaves food all over the floor, then it could be due to the following:

 - You’re Feeding Them Too Much